Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Experiments

 \subsection{TRD significantly improves computational efficiency on the ImageNet classification.}

 ImageNet-1K~\cite{russakovsky2015imagenet} contains 1.2M training images and 50K validation images labeled with 1K categories.
-We use the standard augmentation setting for ImageNet dataset including resizing, cropping, and flipping.
-For fair comparison, all models are trained from scratch for 300 epochs with batch size 256 and the learning rate is decayed by the factor of 0.1 at epochs 75, 150, 225.
-We evaluate classification accuracy on the validation set and the highest validation accuracy is reported over the full training course following the common practice.
-Besides, FLOPs for network training are also evaluated.
-Our method uses different training resolutions on different epochs, so we calculate the weighted average value of training FLOPs in time domain as mFLOPs for comparision.
-We explore the performance of different data augmentation methods on ResNet-50~\cite{he2016deep}.
-For Cutout~\cite{devries2017improved}, the mask size is set to 112$\times$112 and the location for dropping out is uniformly sampled.
-The hyper parameter $\alpha$ in Mixup~\cite{zhang2017mixup} is set to 1.
+We first compare TRD with regularization methods on ImageNet with ResNet-50~\cite{he2016deep} using traditional training settings: all models are trained from scratch for 300 epochs with batch size 256 and the learning rate is decayed by the factor of 0.1 at epochs 75, 150, 225 for fair comparison.
+Then, we use state-of-the-art training procedure~\cite{wightman2021resnet} containing various data augmentation and regularization methods on 600 training epochs to test TRD's compatibility.
+Finally, we explore the performance of TRD on deeper network ResNet-101~\cite{he2016deep}.
+Detailed implementation settings of compared methods and training strategies are supplemented in Appendix B. FLOPs for network training are also evaluated.
+Our method uses different training resolutions on different epochs, so we calculate the weighted average value of training FLOPs in time domain as mFLOPs for fair comparison.
 We test the performance of our method with three reduced resolutions $\lambda$: 112, 84, 56 under three participation rates $P$: 0.5, 0.7, 0.9.
 The results are illustrated on Table~\ref{tab1}.

+\textbf{Higher network performance:} We first measure the accuracy of the proposed method by comparing with data augmentation and regularization methods.
+Note that the improvement of TRD varies from 0.43\% to 1.86\% under different parameter settings.
+In particular, randomly reducing the training image resolution from 224$\times$224 to 84$\times$84 on 50\% epochs achieves 78.18\% top-1 accuracy on ResNet-50, which is better than the performance of ResNet-101 (78.06\%).
+Cutout~\cite{devries2017improved} and Mixup~\cite{zhang2017mixup} are representative data augmentation methods that generate more useful data from existing ones, and AutoAugment~\cite{cubuk2018autoaugment} uses reinforcement learning to find a combination of existing augmentation policies.
+However, TRD ($\lambda = 84, P= 0.5$) outperforms Cutout, Mixup and AutoAugment by +1.11\%, +0.76\% and +0.55\%, respectively.

+Next, we verify whether the improvement of TRD can be continued in strong training strategy.
+Wightman et al.~\cite{wightman2021resnet} propose a series of competitive training procedures that integrate different optimization \& data augmentation methods.
+We choose Procedure D from these procedures including four data augmentation methods~\cite{cubuk2018autoaugment,zhong2020random,zhang2017mixup,yun2019cutmix} and three regularization methods~\cite{srivastava2014dropout,larsson2016fractalnet,szegedy2016rethinking} as a new baseline and combine TRD with this training strategy.
+Detailed implement of Procedure D is supplemented in Appendix B. Note that TRD can still improve the performance of ResNet-50 form 80.01\% to 80.42\% (+0.41\%) on such a strong baseline with reducing 37.5\% computational overhead, which further proves the effectiveness and the compatibility of our method.
+To the best of our knowledge this is the highest ImageNet single-crop accuracy of ResNet-50 at resolution 224$\times$224 without extra data or distillation.